testillano/h1mock/README.md

 ## How it works

-The application is built on demand from pieces of source code which manage the server behavior.
+The application is built on demand from pieces of source code which define the server behavior.
+The implementation must follow the [flask API](https://flask.palletsprojects.com/en/1.1.x/) referring to an `app` application (this instance name is mandatory, no other can be used).

-You must use [flask API](https://flask.palletsprojects.com/en/1.1.x/) over `app` application (this instance name is mandatory, no other can be used) and define the *URL rules* inside a function which must be called `registerRules()`.
+The needed code only requires the definition of the *URL rules* inside a function which must be called `registerRules()` and also the functions required by those rules.
 For example:

 ```python
 def registerRules():